Film: Birdman Of Alcatraz

 - Heel-Face Turn: Over the course of the movie Stroud grows from a violent, anti-social thug into a soft-spoken and intellectual pacifist.

-- Historical Villain Downgrade: Contemporary inmates of Stroud remarked he was not a sweetheart but a Jerkass vicious killer and resented Burt Lancaster's portrayal of the character (he also may have been a pedophile, based on some porn he wrote that involved children).
+- Historical Villain Downgrade: Contemporary inmates of Stroud remarked he was not a sweetheart but a Jerkass and vicious, unrepentant killer who resented Lancaster's portrayal of him.
+(He also may have been a pedophile, based on some porn he wrote that involved children.)

 - I Gave My Word: After a prison riot, Stroud tells the warden that the prisoners have no firearms.
 The warden accepts his word, because he has never lied before.

 - Institutional Apparel: Discussed.
 The warden of Alcatraz mentions the switch from black and white stripes to jumpsuits as one of the changes he was able to help push through.

 - Luxury Prison Suite: Not a typical example, but as Stroud becomes further invested in scientific pursuits greater liberties are made for him, culminating in having the wall in his cell knocked down to allow him to use the neighboring cell as a laboratory.

 - MacGyvering: Stroud turns a glass bottle into a water dish, an apple box into a bird cage and is even able to MacGyver up new cures for diseases.
 He takes the trope to such an extent that he is able to go into the veterinary supply business and becomes the world's foremost expert on avian health.